-- vidappAlamuthA – The poison became nectarean to him – but his birth itself causes destruction to the asuras.
+- vidappAlamudhA – The poison became nectarean to him – but his birth itself causes destruction to the asuras.

-- mAyan – He is so amazing that, he converts poison to nectar, protected himself and thus protecting all of us (if he died, we also would have died).
+- mAyan – He is so amazing that he converts poison to nectar, protects himself, thus protecting all of us (if he died, we also would have died).
 Since pUthaNa was offering the poisonous milk purely for krishNa (not for herself and not for others), it became nectar – since anything that was offered exclusively to bhagavAn, he will accept that happily.